 The cost threshold for which entities can access an immediate deduction for depreciating assets and certain related expenditure has been increased from $30,000 to $150,000 for the period 12 March 2020 to 30 June 2020.
 The turnover threshold of businesses eligible for the instant asset write-off during this period has also been increased to include businesses with an annual turnover of less than $500 million (up from the existing cap of $50 million).

-For assets purchased and installed ready for use between 1 July 2019 and 11 March 2020 the instant asset write-off will apply where the entity has an aggregated turnover of less than $50 million.
+For assets purchased and installed ready for use between 1 July 2019 and 11 March 2020, the instant asset write-off will apply where the entity has an aggregated turnover of less than $50 million.

 The aggregated turnover test not only requires the calculation of the taxpayer’s annual turnover but also that of any affiliate or entity connected with the taxpayer at any time during the year.